ZakriyaAhmad/Water_Quality_Automation/README.md

               │
               ▼
  ┌──────────────────────────┐
- │ Django REST API Backend  │
+ │       AWS Appsync
- │  • Serve data to frontend│
+ │  •  data to frontend│
  └────────────┬─────────────┘
               │
               ▼